 With a pleasant smell, and a sweet, nutty flavor, hedgehog mushrooms taste delicious and are considered a choice wild mushroom for eating.
 They are tender, yet have a meaty, almost crunchy texture, and are considered by many foragers to be as good as chanterelles.
 Their alternate name, sweet tooth mushroom, is an appropriate name for them

 Note that older, larger hedgehogs can develop a bitter taste; it’s best to leave them behind and pick only the younger, smaller ones.
 The best way to tell a hedgehog mushroom’s age is to feel the spines on the bottom of the caps.
 If they are firm, the mushroom is young and will be good.

 Also, the younger hedgehogs will have a creamy white to salmon pink color.
 You will also see ones with orange caps and brown caps, but they are usually older and will have a bitter taste.
 So remember, stick to the creamy white and salmon pink ones.

 Hedgehog mushrooms can replace chantarelles in nearly any recipe, giving them versatility in your kitchen.
 They are perfect as a garnish for steaks, sauces, or gravies.

 They are especially good when sautéed in butter until brown and served as a side dish, or on crackers.

 Hedgehogs are also good in a stir fry.
 Try sautéeing them in oil with some chopped onions, and then adding your favorite vegetables.
-Zucchini and broccoli are good choices.
+Zucchini and broccoli are good choices to go along with their nutty flavor.
 Then, throw in some chicken broth and let them simmer for a few minutes.